ander882/BankGo/bashman.md

 [BashManager](https://github.com/lingtalfi/bashmanager)

 My googlefu was not not all that good at the time (2018?) and I didn't know to search for 'task runner'...
 But alas, I found Bashmanager and I latched on.
-I am currently looking at another task runner.
-But I'd also like to know if I can have one config file call another config file.
+I'd also like to know if I can have one config file call another config file.
 Not really needed as you can see how I seperate things out here.

 # Directory Structure
 * config.d/bankgo.txt - Where to store the runner script (BashMagager needed)